-Woman who can use CycleBeads and can start today
+Woman who can use CycleBeads and can start on the first day of her next period

 You will play the role of a typical woman in your community.
 Your name is and you CAN use CycleBeads.

 - You have periods that come about a month apart. - You have a partner who would like to use a natural method of family planning. - You have not recently had a baby and are not breastfeeding. - You have not used a method of family planning before. - You plan not to have sex on the days you can get pregnant.